github/training-kit/foundations/index.md

 ## Exploring the GitHub Flow

-Discover the simplicity and flexibility in Git-based collaboration workflows with context-specific sets of changes and code review via pull requests
+Discover the simplicity and flexibility in Git-based collaboration workflows with context-specific sets of changes and code review via Pull Requests

 ---